angle measurement accuracy context before you measure

 angle measurement accuracy steps for anyone who needs more reliable results from browser-based angle measurement

-What to verify before using angle measurement accuracy
+What to verify before using reference

 - Choose the cleanest source file before adjusting controls; no setting can restore missing detail.